spoonboy-io/todo-deployment-app/README.md

 ```

 ## Run
-Run the application like this
+Run the application like this:

 ```bash
 ./todo